BAXTER-IT/LelkesneTomannRozaliaHevizVarosSportcsarnok/memory-bank/progress.md

     -   Complete implementation details for `MyOrdersComponent` (e.g., display formatting, cancel confirmation, interaction with `OrderService`).
     -   Ensure all components correctly interact with their respective services.
 -   **Styling & UI/UX (Beyond Login Page):**
-    -   Style the main application shell (`app.html`, `app.scss`) for authenticated users.
-    -   Apply SCSS styling for a "modern look and feel" and responsiveness to `OrderBookComponent`, `OrderEntryComponent`, and `MyOrdersComponent`.
+    -   **Completed:** Applied SCSS styling for a "modern look and feel" and responsiveness to global styles, app shell, `OrderBookComponent`, `OrderEntryComponent`, and `MyOrdersComponent`.
-    -   Improve user feedback mechanisms (e.g., loading spinners, toast notifications for success/error) across the application.
+    -   Improve user feedback mechanisms (e.g., loading spinners where appropriate, consider toast notifications for success/error messages beyond current simple text).
 -   **Error Handling:** Implement user-friendly display of errors from API calls or WebSocket issues in components other than Login.
 -   **State Management:** Evaluate if current signal-based state is sufficient or if a more robust solution (e.g., NgRx) is needed as complexity grows.
 -   **Testing:** Unit tests for services and components.